openfaas/faas/README.md

 * New: FaaS CLI and easy install via `curl` and `brew`
 * New: Windows function support
 * New: Asynchronous/long-running OpenFaaS functions via [NATS Streaming](https://nats.io/documentation/streaming/nats-streaming-intro/) - [Follow this guide](https://github.com/alexellis/faas/blob/master/guide/asynchronous.md)

+### How do I become a contributor?

+Anyone is invited to contribute to the project in-line with the [contribution guide](https://github.com/alexellis/faas/blob/master/CONTRIBUTING.md) - you can also read the guide for ideas on how to get involved.
+We invite new contributors to join our Slack community.
+We would also ask you to propose any changes or contributions ahead of time, especially when there is no issue or proposal alredy tracking it.

+### How do I become a maintainer?

+Maintainers help with:
+* Fixing, testing and triaging issues
+* Joining contributor meetings and supporting new contributors
+* Testing and reviewing pull requests
+* Offering other project support and strategical advice

+Varying levels of write access are made available via our project bot [Derek](https://github.com/alexellis/derek) to help regular contributors transition to maintainers.

+### Other

 Example of a Grafana dashboard linked to OpenFaaS showing auto-scaling live in action: